 Your Value Grid

-The agent walks you through your experience, accomplishments, and career highlights.
+The AI coach walks you through your experience, accomplishments, and career highlights.
 It pulls out the numbers that matter — revenue generated, campaigns scaled, teams managed — and turns them into ammunition for your negotiation.

 Runs Mock Negotiations With You